mohamedaminebennasr/ollama/README.md

 #Note: you need to point to ollama 127.0.0.1:11434 in open-webui (open Settings->...)

-#Intall this package to be able to implemente your python script
+#Intall this package to be able to implement your python script

 pip install ollama langchain chromadb pdfminer.six fastapi uvicorn sentence-transformers

-#Install deepseek-r1 by using the UI open-webui
+#Install deepseek-r1 by using the UI open-webui or vi CLI: ollama pull deepseek-r1 and in this case you don't need open-webui

 #To start your backend app.py

 uvicorn app:app --host 0.0.0.0 --port 8000 --reload

+#Use uvicorn app:app --reload after any modification of app.py if needed.

 #Run the script to index documents: